 What is proof of renters insurance?

-It's common for landlords to require you add them as an interested party when you purchase renters insurance.
-As an interested party, you landlord is alerted if your policy lapses or terminates unexpectedly.
-This is an effective method of proof because it prevents you from canceling your policy after you've fulfilled your lease's requirements.
+When you purchase renters insurance, your landlord may ask you to add them as an interested party.
+Your insurance company will contact interested parties if your policy lapses or terminates unexpectedly.
+This is an effective requirement because it prevents you from canceling your policy after you've fulfilled your landlord's request.

 Ways to prove you have renters insurance

-There are a number of ways to prove to your landlord that you've bought renters insurance.
+There are several ways to prove you've purchased renters insurance.
 Your lease may specify a certain method, but if it doesn't you can:

-- Send a copy of your policy's declarations page: Your renters insurance policy's declarations page outlines the details of your coverage.
-This document contains your name, provider and policy number, and how much coverage you bought — including any additional endorsements.
-You may find a digital version of this information as long as your insurer has an online presence, or you can request a physical copy from your insurance company.
-If your lease doesn't specify a method of delivery, you could email a copy of your declarations page to your landlord or send it through the mail.
-You could also deliver it in person.
+- Provide your policy's declarations page.
+Your renters insurance policy's declarations page outlines the details of your coverage.
+This document contains your name, provider, policy number and how much coverage you purchased, including endorsements.
+You can typically find a digital copy in your online account or request a physical copy from your insurance company.
+Then, email a copy of your declarations page to your landlord, send it through the mail or deliver it in person.

-- Request that your insurance representative notify your landlord: After you purchase renters insurance, you could ask your insurance representative to notify your landlord that you've bought coverage.
-Your representative might mail a copy of your declarations page to your property's owner or send proof of purchase under the company's letterhead.
+- Ask your insurer to notify your landlord.
+After you purchase renters insurance, you can ask your insurance company to send proof to your landlord.
+An insurance representative might send a copy of your declarations page to your landlord digitally or through the mail.

-- Give a verbal confirmation: With some landlords, a verbal confirmation from you might be enough proof that you've purchased renters insurance.
-If your building's owner considers this type of proof sufficient, you shouldn't lie to avoid buying coverage.
-In the event that you suffer a loss and it's discovered that you never actually fulfilled the requirements of your lease, your landlord could have grounds to pursue eviction.
+- Give a verbal confirmation.
+With some landlords, a verbal confirmation from you might be enough proof that you've purchased renters insurance.
+But don't lie to avoid buying coverage.
+If you suffer a loss and your landlord discovers you never fulfilled your lease requirements, you may face eviction.

 How much renters insurance do landlords require?